mccright/rand-notes/Dealing-with-proxies.md

 ### Blocked by Policy
 There some use cases where a platform or vendor enables access via a permit list.
 In that case, you need get the external IP address of the proxy approved.
 The following commands can help and are script friendly:

+**IP v4**
-* dig -6 TXT +short o-o.myaddr.l.google.com @ns1.google.com (when you use DNS server ns1.google.com, with the query "o-o.myaddr.l.google.com" it responds to that address query with the source IP of that request.
+* dig -4 TXT +short o-o.myaddr.l.google.com @ns1.google.com (when you use DNS server ns1.google.com, with the query "o-o.myaddr.l.google.com" it responds to that address query with the source IP of that request.
 It is fast and the response is "wrapped" in double-quotes.)
 * curl https://ipecho.net/plain
 * curl http://checkip.amazonaws.com/
 * curl https://ifconfig.co